scottmuc/presentations/git/README.markdown

 Ask what they think the branch is doing, what's its job?
 Ask what HEAD has been doing this whole time.

+### Detached HEAD State

-4. Checkout the SHA for the commit with the message 'git'.
+Checkout the SHA for the commit with the message 'git'.

     git checkout B3CC